On St. Martin’s Day traditions dictate that family and friends gather around a glowing hearth or bonfire.

 Mouraria was ooit de bakermat van de ‘de Fado‘ muziek, nu is het een oude multiculturele (volks)wijk en toch typisch Portugees, met fado restaurantjes.

-Appartement in oude Moorse wijk Mouraria, Lissabon: winter 2018
+Appartement in oude Moorse wijk Mouraria, Lissabon: april 2018

 Nieuwe sofa 🙂